Please pick up your 2021 Church Support Envelopes located on the table in back of Church.

-Regarding the Dispensation from Sunday Mass: After a great deal of consultation among the leadership of the priests and inquiry among a number of God’s people, Bishop Callahan has decided to NOT reimpose the obligation to attend Mass throughout the diocese at this time.
+Regarding the Dispensation from Sunday Mass: After a great deal of consultation among the leadership of the priests and inquiry among a number of God’s people, Bishop Callahan has decided reimpose the obligation to attend Mass throughout the diocese at this time.
 This is not to minimize the importance of the communal celebration of the Holy Eucharist.
 While this is a departure from the decision of the other bishops in Wisconsin, it is not mean spirited.
 Bishop Callahan is considering the high number of new COVID cases in the diocese, the growing number of congregants, and the ability of safely social-distancing in our churches.
 These factors create a large number of situations that bring us back to the very reason why the dispensation was issued in the first place.
 While the obligation remains dispensed, the commandment to keep holy the Sabbath remains.
 If you are unable to attend Mass or join the Mass on radio, TV, or via the Internet, then please keep the day holy through the reading of scripture, recitation of the Rosary, or other spiritual activities.

 FACE MASK NOTICE